bschackathon/digi_market/README.md

 {
     "secret": "mnemonic phrases"
 }
-3. Create a fie in root folder with name ".env" and enter FROM ACCOUNT as follows:
+3. Create a fie in root folder with name ".env" and enter FROM ACCOUNT and RINKEBY_RPC_URL as follows:
 FROM_ACCOUNT=<0x Binance Smart Chain Address/Account>
+RINKEBY_RPC_URL=<Infura Rinkeby endpoint>
 4. In root folder, run command "node server.js"
-5. Use browser to create NFT token for digital artwork with URL, for example, http://localhost:4000 (make sure to enter To Address and Token ID to create NFT token).
+5. Use browser to create NFT token for digital artwork with URL, for example, http://localhost:4000/mint?toaddress=<to adddress>&tokenuri=<ipfs metadata json uri> .